Two held in Afghanistan over killing of Indian writer

 Branded a woman of poor morals, she was forced to close her dispensary and whipped for refusing to wear a burqa, she said in a book she wrote.

 She fled to Pakistan but was brought back by her husband's family and kept under house arrest.
-According to her book, she escaped in 1994 by tunnelling a hole through a mud wall.
+According to her book, she escaped in 1994 by tunneling a hole through a mud wall.

 She fled but was quickly detained near Kabul.
 Despite threats of execution, she convinced the Taliban to send her to the Indian embassy from where she was repatriated to India.